mlange-42/chrono-photo/README.md

 ![A simple Chronophotography example](https://user-images.githubusercontent.com/44003176/77975353-236da480-72fa-11ea-9ff9-5c110895fe5d.jpg)
 <sup>_A simple Chronophotography example_</sup>

-This tool creates chrono-photos like
+This tool helps to create chrono-photos like
 [Xavi Bou's "Ornithographies"](http://www.xavibou.com/)
-from video footage or photo series.
+from photo series or video footage.

 _Warning:_ This project is still in an experimental state.
+In the current version.
 However, the image above shows a proof of concept for the algorithm, based on outlier detection (see section [How it works](#how-it-works) for details).

 **Content**